BreakingBytes/breakingbytes.github.io/content/Case4experts-in-mgmt.md

 ## T-Shapes & Growth Mindsets

-Studies have reported on the importance of lateral moves and T-shaped workers.
+Several reports have expressed the importance of lateral moves and T-shaped workers [1-4].
 When a manager takes an assignment as an individual contributor they learn new skills and gain new perspectives that gives them both depth & breadth in their field.
 This allows them to synthesize new ideas and innovations they wouldn't have had if they'd remained siloed.
 Similarly when experts take on the responsibility of management, they are forced to delegate work, give up control, & learn the business constraints that limit what the organization can do.
 These perspectives are critical.
 Again, as with the manager, the expert now synthesizes these new ideas and innovates in ways they wouldn't have if they'd stayed in the lab.
 Both of these coworkers are now T-shaped.
 Instead of staying in fixed roles, by embracing a growth mindset, they have created synergy.

 This is what Carol Dweck was encouraging when she wrote about motivation in her 2006 book _Mindset: The New Psychology of Success_.